-Dr. Lewis and Associates.
 Text-books in Pharmacology.
 Cushny, Sollmann, Meyer and Gottlieb, Clark.
 Text-book in Therapeutics.
 Beckman.

+Suitably prepared persons may undertake research at any time.
 Advanced courses leading to the degrees of M.Sc. or Ph.D. will be arranged to suit individual cases.
 See Announcement of the Faculty of Graduate Studies.

-PROFESSOR AND HEAD OF THE DEPARTMENT:-JONATHAN C. MEAKINS PROFESSOR :--
+PROFESSOR AND HEAD OF THE DEPARTMENT:- JONATHAN C. MEAKINS PROFESSOR:

-Associate Professor :- A. H. Gordon
+ASSOCIATE PROFESSOR:-A. H. GORDON

-J. KAUFMANN D. S. LEWIS
+I. KAUFMANN D. S. LEWIS